d1snin/exkt/exkt-postgres/docs/module.md

-# Module kotlin-jvm-library-template
+# Module exkt-postgres
-A library that provides something.
+An Exkt module providing handy utilities for the PostgreSQL Java Driver.

-# Package dev.d1s.library
+# Package dev.d1s.exkt.postgres
-A library that provides something.
+An Exkt module providing handy utilities for the PostgreSQL Java Driver.